Posted on

 Las Vegas, NV 89101

-Once you file the proper forms with the court clerk, the judge may then issue a temporary protection order (TPO or temporary restraining order or temporary orders of protection) that is typically valid for 45 days.
-During this time, the person named in the order — called the “adverse party” — will be required to stay away or cease their offending behavior.5
+Once you file the proper forms with the court clerk, the judge may then issue a temporary protection order (also called a TPO, temporary restraining order, or temporary orders of protection).
+TPOs are typically valid for 45 days.
+During this time, the person named in the order – called the “adverse party” – will be required to stay away or cease their offending behavior.5

-Judges must rule on whether to grant a TPO within one judicial day of the application.6 In many cases, the judge will issue the TPO the same day.
+Judges must rule on whether to grant a TPO within one judicial day of the application.6 In my experience, judges issue TPOs the same day.

 3. Apply for an extended protective order